-Ensuring efficient fish passage: mapping fish using Al
+Ensuring efficient fish passage: mapping fish using AI

-- Stornorrfors hydropower plant, Northern Sweden - Salmon and trout - © Efficient fish passage and monitor fish population health - ☐ Continuous season and now provides real-time fish monitoring data through an online dashboard.
+- Stornorrfors hydropower plant, Northern Sweden - Salmon and trout - © Efficient fish passage and monitor fish population health

+🗂 Continuous

 To ensure that the fish passage works efficiently, Vattenfall initiated a project to test how artificial intelligence (AI) can be used to monitor the effectiveness of fishways.
 An AI program was developed and trained on a substantial image dataset to directly analyse images of migratory fish captured underwater.